larkintuckerllc/react-redux-training/README.md

 hides all the aforementioned complexities.
 You can go quite far in developing React web applications with this approach.

-**note:** If you take a peek under the hood, *Create React App* uses many of the same development dependencies as we saw above.

 **Assignment:** Setup the development environment, scaffold the project, and build it by following the steps: